 At Easton & Easton, our firm provides comprehensive legal guidance to motor vehicle accident victims.
 These accidents happen for many different reasons, and fault isn’t always immediately clear.
 If you believe another party is to blame for your recent car accident, we can help you hold them accountable and work with you toward obtaining a fair settlement for your losses.

 Our experience in handling personal injury law on behalf of our clients has shown us that a few situations are more likely to cause motor vehicle accidents than others.
 We’ve identified five types of car accidents that are likely to lead to civil claims and have provided brief explanations of what you can expect after experiencing these types of accidents.
 Remember that after experiencing any type of car accident your priority should be your health and wellbeing.
-Seek medical treatment immediately before contacting an experienced personal injury lawyer to help you determine your best available legal options for recovering your damages.
+Seek medical treatment immediately before contacting an experienced Orange County personal injury lawyer to help you determine your best available legal options for recovering your damages.

-One: Distracted Driving Accidents
+1. Distracted Driving Accidents

 The most commonly cited cause of vehicle accidents throughout the US is distracted driving.
 All drivers must pay attention to the road while operating their vehicles and refrain from any activities that diminish their ability to control their vehicle safely.
 Distracted driving can take many forms, including smoking, eating while driving, talking with passengers, and more, but the most commonly identified form of distracted driving in the US is cell phone use.